railwayapp/docs/src/docs/guides/fixing-common-errors.md

 For Railway to communicate with your application, your web server should be available at host `0.0.0.0` and listen on the port specified by the `PORT` environment variable, which Railway automatically injects into your application.

-Separately, you need to set the correct [target port](/guides/public-networking#target-ports) for your public domain.
+Additionally, if you're using [target ports](/guides/public-networking#target-ports) for your public domain, have your target port set to the correct value.

 Without these configurations, Railway cannot establish a connection to your running application.